 Did you miss me?
 So much has been going great lately – and to be honest semi-great but a lot of work – that I have barely had the chance to breathe, much less write .
 Here’s AnnMaria’s version of a Christmas letter.
 (Note to self: find out if Chileans do Christmas letters.)

-Big news, we received a grant from the U.S. Department of Agriculture to develop an application to teach decision-making to youth with family members addicted to drugs or alcohol.
+Big news, we received a grant from the U.S. Department of Agriculture to develop an application to teach drug addiction care and decision-making to youth with family members addicted to drugs or alcohol.

 Expect a post soon on why this is super-important to rural areas.

 For those of you who think “the government shutdown doesn’t matter because people will get paid eventually”.
 U.S.D.A is so greatly under-staffed that we didn’t get the approval until almost four months after the start date.
 We had been funding this project from our cash reserves for four months.
 Our funding was approved on a Friday morning in December.
 That afternoon, the government shut down.
 Thankfully for us, that means we received our funding and were able to continue our work and expand our staff.
 I’ll be in North Dakota testing our first prototype in March.
 If you are interested in being involved in our testing, email firstname.lastname@example.org

 We released three games in two countries last month

 New games included our first augmented reality app and our first app for children under age 8 (we’ve been asked for that for years).
 We released our first Spanish game for Android and on the web.
 We’ve had beta versions of other games but Yaima y Manuel Rodriguez is our first complete game in Spanish (you can play it on the web here or in Google Play for Android).